 During the draft alternatives public comment period, 2,890 comments were received from the public and agencies.
-A summary of the public and agency comments is included in Attachment D, Draft AlternativesComment Summary, of Appendix 2A, Alternatives Screening Report, of this EIS.
-Full copies of all public and agency comments are provided in I-15 EIS: Draft Alternatives Comments January 2023 on the project website.
-The majority of the comments received were about community impacts, property impacts, impacts to environmental justice communities, air quality impacts, noise impacts, the need for the project, future travel demand, requests for transit, and comments supporting (or regarding)
+A summary of the public and agency comments is included in Attachment D, Draft Alternatives Comment Summary, of Appendix 2A, Alternatives Development and Screening Report, of this EIS.
+Full copies of all public and agency comments are provided in I-15 EIS: Draft Alternatives Comments January 2023 on the project website (i15eis.udot.utah.gov).
+The majority of the comments received were about community impacts, property impacts, environmental justice community impacts, air quality impacts, noise impacts, the need for the project, future travel demand, requests for transit, and comments supporting (or regarding) actions that are outside UDOT's jurisdiction, such as requests for changes to zoning and land use.
+To a lesser degree, included among those comments were some new concepts, variations on existing concepts, and comments about the screening process and screening criteria.